 - Frozen pitted cherries can be used if fresh cherries are not available or are out of season.
 Drained canned cherries are also an option.

-- Make this cherry crisp ahead of time.
+- Make this dessert ahead of time.
 Prep everything, but do not bake it.
 Cover and refrigerate it until later.
 Place the pan of crisp in the oven while you are eating dinner.

-- Serve the warm cherry crisp with ice cream or easy whipped cream for dessert.
+- Serve the warm cherry crisp with scoops of cherry vanilla ice cream or swirls of easy whipped cream.

 Yes, you can.
 Frozen cherries will release more juice.
 You can either thaw them ahead of time and drain them well.
 Or you can add a little more cornstarch to the pie filling.